-Looking for something romantic to watch with your love this Valentine’s Day that’s nowhere near the same category as Love Actually?
+Looking for some romantic movies to watch with your love this Valentine’s Day that are nowhere near the same category as Love Actually?
 I have some suggestions.

 The 5th Element

-Ancient being that has the power to save the galaxy falls into ex-special forces turned cabbie’s bulbous, floating car – the rest is movie history.
-Available on VoD, but I bet you own a copy already.
+An ancient being that has the power to save the galaxy falls into ex-special forces turned cabbie’s bulbous, floating car – the rest is movie history.

 David Cronenberg pairs body horror and a love story in The Fly.
-There’s a lot of bumbling flirting between Seth Brundle (Jeff Goldblum) and Ronnie (Geena Davis) at the start of the movie, but it pays off for Seth.
-They date, they work together on weird science projects, they go on vacation.
-The story touches a lot of things that happen in adult romantic relationships.
-The two characters are rarely apart even while Seth slowly loses his humanity and his ears fall off as he transforms into a monstrous human/fly hybrid that’s more than kind of a jerk.
-It’s available on Starz and VoD.
+There’s a lot of bumbling flirting between Seth Brundle (Jeff Goldblum) and Ronnie (Geena Davis) at the movie’s start, but it pays off for Seth.
+They date, they work together on weird science projects, and they go on vacation.
+The story touches on many things that happen in adult romantic relationships.
+The two characters are rarely apart, even while Seth slowly loses his humanity and his ears fall off as he transforms into a monstrous human/fly hybrid that’s more than kind of a jerk.

 But I’m a Cheerleader

-Though Megan (Natasha Lyonne) is a cheerleader and has a handsome football-playing boyfriend and is sure she’s straight, her parents are convinced she’s not and send her to a boot camp to alter her orientation.
-She ends up meeting Graham (Clea DuVall) there and unexpected things happen.
-It’s a campy social satire turned cult classic that gets into topics that are relevant 20 years later, and the center of the story is heartfelt and truly emotional.
-It’s available for free (with ads) on YouTube and Amazon Prime, and on VoD.
+Though Megan (Natasha Lyonne) is a cheerleader, has a handsome football-playing boyfriend, and is sure she’s straight, her parents are convinced she’s not and send her to a boot camp to alter her orientation.
+She ends up meeting Graham (Clea DuVall) there, and unexpected things happen.
+It’s a campy social satire turned cult classic that gets into relevant topics 20 years later, and the center of the story is heartfelt and genuinely emotional.

-Barbara and Adam Maitland (Geena Davis, Alec Baldwin) just wanted to live in their dream house in a little town together, start a family.
-Then they die and have to figure out a whole new set of rules and regulations.
+Barbara and Adam Maitland (Geena Davis, Alec Baldwin) just wanted to live in their dream house in a little town together and start a family.
+Then they die and must figure out a new set of rules and regulations.
 One thing is for sure: the couple is in the afterlife together, forever.
-Available on VoD.

 The tale of WALL-E (a rust-addled waste disposing machine) and EVE (a vegetation-evaluating robot) is a sweet, simple romance set in a wasteland.
-They’re an odd couple with their opposing purposes, but he’s able to make her laugh and introduce her to a new world.
+They’re an odd couple with opposing purposes, but he can make her laugh and introduces her to a new world.
 He even knows the best place to see the setting sun.
 Just skip the last 1/2 hour or so.
-It’s available on DisneyPlus.

 Crazy Rich Asians

 My one and only suggestion in the traditional rom-com category.
-It’s modern, smart, funny, and gorgeously shot; the story is timeless and it has something everyone can identify with – ok, maybe not the billionaire thing.
-Crazy Rich Asians is a fun date night movie that hits all the right notes and it’s not overly sappy.
-It’s on HBO, HBOMax, and VoD.
+It’s modern, intelligent, funny, and gorgeously shot; the story is timeless and has something everyone can identify with – ok, maybe not the billionaire thing.
+Crazy Rich Asians is a fun date night movie that hits all the right notes, and it’s not overly sappy.